-The following table sets forth the name, age and position with the Company of each of our non-director executive officers as of March 5, 2020.
+The following table sets forth the name, age and position with the Company of each of our non-director executive officers as of January 31, 2020.
 The business address for all of these individuals is 500 South Service Road East, Ruston, Louisiana 71270.

-Name Age Title Drake Mills 59 Chairman, President, and Chief Executive Officer Stephen Brolly 57 Senior Executive Officer and Chief Financial Officer M. Lance Hall 46 President and Chief Executive Officer of Origin Bank Cary Davis 69 Senior Executive Officer and Executive Risk Officer
+Name Age Title Drake Mills 59 Chairman, President, and Chief Executive Officer Stephen Brolly 57 Senior Executive Officer and Chief Financial Officer M. Lance Hall 46 President and Chief Executive Officer of Origin Bank F. Ronnie Myrick 76 Vice-Chairman of the Board of Origin Bank Cary Davis 69 Senior Executive Officer and Executive Risk Officer

 The following is a brief discussion of the business and banking background and experience of our executive officers if not already included above.
-For information regarding Mr. Mills, see "Continuing Directors."
+For information regarding Messrs.
+Mills and Myrick, see "Proposal 1.
+Election of Directors." and "Continuing Directors."
 All of our executive officers are appointed by our Board and serve at the discretion of our Board.

-M. LANCE HALL
+M. Lance Hall